 The New Living Translation puts Psalm 138:8 this way: “The LORD will work out his plans for my life — for your faithful love, O LORD, endures forever.
 Don’t abandon me, for you made me.”
 The author and finisher of your faith will work out His plans for your life; you shall not be stranded.

 PRAYER POINTS: Lord Jesus, I will look to You alone.
-I will follow your leading and guidance.
-I have started the new month in the name of Jesus Christ and I will finish it in His name.
-By the power of the author and finisher of my faith, I go in faith into the month and I will overcome.
-Father, this month, add what is lacking in my life and make it full.
-Let Your purpose for my life this month be fulfilled.
+I will follow your leadership and guidance.
+I have started the New Year in the name of Jesus Christ and I will finish it in His name.
+By the power of the author and finisher of my faith, I go in faith into the year and I will overcome.
+Father, add what is lacking in my life and make it full.
+Let Your purpose for my life be fulfilled.